 To meet our short and long-term liquidity needs, we expect to use existing cash balances and a variety of other means.
 Other sources of liquidity could include additional potential issuances of debt or equity securities in public or private financings, partnerships and/or collaborations and/or sale of assets.
 Our history of operating losses and liquidity challenges may make it difficult for us to raise capital on acceptable terms or at all.
 The demand for the equity and debt of biopharmaceutical companies like ours is dependent upon many factors, including the general state of the financial markets.
 During times of extreme market volatility, capital may not be available on favorable terms, if at all.
 Our inability to obtain such additional capital could materially and adversely affect our business operations.
 We will also continue to seek, as appropriate, grants for scientific and clinical studies from various governmental agencies and foundations.
-We believe that our cash on hand will enable us to fund operating expenses for at least the next 12 months following the issuance of our financial statements.
-Any future development of CLBS14-NORDA will be the subject of the use of proceeds of a future capital raise.
-Similarly, any future development of CLBS12 in the USA will also be the subject of the use of proceeds of a future capital raise.
+We believe that our cash on hand will enable us to fund operating expenses for at least the next 12 months following the issuance of our financial statements; however, the completion of Phase 3 clinical development of CLBS14 is contingent upon the future acquisition of additional capital.

 On March 13, 2019, we and Lincoln Park Capital Fund, LLC ("Lincoln Park") entered into a purchase agreement (the "Purchase Agreement") and a registration rights agreement (the "Registration Rights Agreement"), pursuant to which we have the right to sell to Lincoln Park shares of our common stock having an aggregate value of up to \$26 million, subject to certain limitations and conditions set forth in the Purchase Agreement (the "Offering").
 As consideration for entering into the Purchase Agreement, we issued to Lincoln Park an additional 181,510 shares of common stock as commitment shares.
 Pursuant to the Purchase Agreement, Lincoln Park purchased 250,000 shares of common stock, at a price of \$4.00 per share, for a total gross purchase price of \$1.0 million (the "Initial Purchase") upon commencement.
-Thereafter, as often as every business day from and after one business day following the date of the Initial Purchase and over the 36-month term of the Purchase Agreement, we have the right, from time to time, at our sole discretion and subject to certain conditions, to direct Lincoln Park to purchase up to 100,000 shares of common stock, with such amount increasing as the closing sale price of the common stock increases; provided Lincoln Park's obligation under any single such purchase will not exceed \$2,500,000, unless we and Lincoln Park mutually agree to common stock it then may sell in a Regular Purchase, each, a "Regular Purchase").
-If we direct Lincoln Park to purchase the maximum number of shares of common stock it then may sell in a Regular Purchase, then in addition to such Regular Purchase, and subject to certain conditions and limitations in the Purchase Agreement, we may direct Lincoln Park in an "accelerated purchase" to purchase an additional amount of common stock that may not exceed the lesser of (i) 300% the number of shares purchased pursuant to the corresponding Regular Purchase or (ii) 30% of the total number of shares of our common stock traded during a specified period on the applicable purch
+Thereafter, as often as every business day from and after one business day following the date of the Initial Purchase and over the 36-month term of the Purchase Agreement, we have the right, from time to time, at our sole discretion and subject to certain conditions, to direct Lincoln Park's obligation under any single such purchase").
+If we direct Lincoln Park to purchase up to 100,000 shares of common stock, with such amount increasing as the closing sale price of the common stock increases; provided Lincoln Park's obligation under any single such purchase").
+If we direct Lincoln Park to purchase the maximum amount of such single purchase, then in addition to such Regular Purchase, and subject to certain conditions and limitations in the Purchase Agreement, we may direct Lincoln Park in an "accelerated purchase" to purchase or (ii) 30% of the total number of shares of our common stock traded during a specified period on the applicable purchase date as set forth in the Purchase or (ii) 30% of the total number of shares of our common stock traded during a specified period on the applicable purchase date as set forth in the Purchase or (ii) 30% of the total number of shares of our common stock traded during a specif